SamYT-dur/FERROSCOPE/README.md

 Every polar entry from the CSD is considered as a potential ferroelectric material.\
 Structural modifications are made to each. \
 A higher-symmetry structure is searched for using FINDSYM.\
-Successful entries are stored in an sqlite database.
+Successful entries are stored in an sqlite database, which can be found here for searches on all polar and non-polar structures.

 Article currently in review.